YONATAN-LAHAV/Chat-App-Server/README.md

  ## Chat-App-Server instructions
  after cloning Chat-App-Server repository, do the following :
- 1) open the solution on Visual Studio.
+ 1) open the solution - ChatWebServer.sln on Visual Studio.
  2) set the Web-server as the strart-up project.
  3) in the Package Manager Console type - update-database initialization
  4) set the web-api as the start up project and run it